 (b) The court may extend the six-month period described in subdivision (a) for good cause shown.

 Your divorce case (and resolving it) may be shorter or longer than 6 months.
 This section only deals with the issue of ending the marriage status and restoring each person to the status of an unmarried person.

 We are Ready to Guide You Through the California Divorce Process

 We hope you have enjoyed this guide on the California divorce process.
 Please do not represent yourself in a divorce.
 Advice and representation from an experienced divorce lawyer is important.
-If your California divorce matter is in Southern California, please contact us for an affordable strategy session.
-You can contact us at (714) 937-1193 or (949) 616-3772.
-We have two offices – one in Santa Ana and the other in Mission Viejo.
+If your California divorce matter is Orange or Los Angeles County or in the central courts of Riverside or San Bernardino counties, please contact us for an affordable strategy session.

 For additional reading, check out our guide on California divorce laws.